Vonage-Community/demo-voice-agent-deepgram-python/README.md

     → Transcripts log to terminal in real time
     → Caller interrupts → UserStartedSpeaking → CLEAR → barge-in
 ```
-The demo agent is **Pugsley** — a pug expert who answers questions about pugs, helps callers decide if a pug is right for them, and looks up local pug rescue organizations by zip code using function calling.
+The demo agent is prompted with **Pugsley**, a pug expert who answers questions about pugs, helps callers decide if a pug is right for them, and looks up local pug rescue organizations by zip code using function calling.

 ### The endpoints